nicoqueijo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic-Tac-Toe game in Java.
 Played between two players on the console.

-Files to view the program specifications and the program pseudocode found are included in project folder.
+Files to view the program specifications and the program pseudocode are included in the project folder.